brandontict/ESP32-Enviromental-Platform/readme.md

 *Installation: Use Thonny or webrepl upload the code as " main.py " inside the root folder.

 Coming Soon:
-Built in VPN / Tunnel
+Built in VPN / Tunnel ( Those stuck behind a NAT )

 Features: